Song Jiaoren: Early life

 Song Jiaoren was born and educated in Hunan.
 When he was six years old, Song Jiaoren began his education at a private school.
 When Song was seventeen years old, he graduated and began enrollment at Taoyuan Zhangjiang College.
-The influence of his teachers, Huang Shouyi and Qu Fangmei, caused Song to make no effort to pursue the civil service examinations, and was he interested mainly in his time's world events and the counterculture.
+The influence of his teachers, Huang Shouyi and Qu Fangmei, caused Song to make no effort to pursue the civil service examinations, and he was interested mainly in his time's world events and the counterculture.
 Song received excellent grades in college.

 In August 1902, Song Jiaoren went to Wuchang to attend the Bishop Boone Memorial School (now the Central China Normal University), and in Wuchang, he met the revolutionary Huang Xing, and the two quickly became lifelong friends.
 Huang was soon forced to leave Wuchang due to his revolutionary activities, and returned to his hometown of Changsha.
 After Huang left, Song continued his organization of revolutionary groups in Hunan, especially in Changsha and Changde.

 Later in 1902, Song was recruited to teach at the Wuchang Normal School, a prestigious private secondary school.
 Song arrived in Wuchang and began teaching in 1903.
 In Wuhan, Song became involved with various local revolutionary groups, including the Huaxinghui, a group of which he became vice president.
 However, the Wuchang Garden Hill Party especially appealed to him.
 Song often discussed politics and revolution with his students, many of whom were opposed to the idea of revolution.

 Early involvement in Kuomintang

 Because of his revolutionary activities, Song in 1904 was forced to flee China for Japan, where he studied western political thought and made contacts among the expatriate Chinese student population and Japanese Pan-Asianists.
 During this period, Song was a close friend of the Japanese nationalist thinker Kita Ikki.

 In 1905, together with Sun Yat-sen, Song helped to found and was a leading activist in the Tongmenghui, which was an organization dedicated to the overthrow of the Qing dynasty and the formation of a republic.
 Song returned to China in 1910 after the Xinhai Revolution and traveled to Hong Kong the next year to organize the Second Guangzhou Uprising.
 After the 1912 declaration of the Republic of China, Song helped to transform the Tongmenghui into the Kuomintang, also known as the KMT or Chinese Nationalist Party.

 Song spoke out against the increasing authoritarianism of China's provisional president, Yuan Shikai, and expressed concerns towards Yuan's indications that he would like to restore a monarchical system to China with himself as emperor.
-On January 1, 1912, the Republic of China was established in Nanjing.
+On 1 January 1912, the Republic of China was established in Nanjing.
 Song was appointed to reform China's legal system, and he drafted a provisional constitution, the Republic of China Interim Government Organization Act.